nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## **Implementation**

+This section describes some noteworthy details on how certain features are implemented.

 ### Clear all modules feature

+#### Implementation

 It implements the following operations:
 * `AddressBook#clearMod()` — Clear all modules from the list.